open-rpa/openflow/readme.md

 For now only tested on ubuntu 18LTS
 Install NodeJS version 14
 Also you need to have an installation of  [mongoDB](https://www.mongodb.com/download-center/community) and [RabbitMQ](https://www.rabbitmq.com/download.html)
-Importantent!
-You need to [enable management console](https://www.rabbitmq.com/management.html) in RabbitMQ

 Then to install and run OpenFlow, install the @openiap/openflow package